sohamkorade/chess_engine/blog.md

 ### 9:45 pm
 - remove unnecessary condition in search function (depth > max_depth) which cannot occur
 - increased position eval score weight in endgame
+- corrected 'losing king' to mean the opponent's king in endgame pos eval
+- `ply` count now replaces depth to calculate mate score
+	- Finally now the engine outputs correct mate scores!
+The bug was due to `depth` being used instead of `ply`. `depth` doesn't increase linearly with `ply`, so it was giving wrong mate scores (because quiescence search, check extensions, etc. make it unpredictable).